Kirtilata

 The damsel, skilled in the art of singing, starts to sing.
 The Turkish woman starts to dance, but nobody likes it.
 Sayyids, unchaste women & fakirs all eat each other's leftovers.
 The dervish utters dua, but goes away cursing of he doesn't gets anything (in alms).
 The Makhdoom goes around various house like a dome.
 I can't say about the (unjust) orders of the qadi, for then I will lose my wife.

 Hindus and Turks live together, & mock each other's religion.
 Somewhere it is the adhan, somewhere it is recitation of the Vedas. somewhere it is the basmala, somewhere it is karnavedha.
 Somewhere live Ojha (a common surname of Maithili Brahmins), somewhere lives Khawaja.
 Somewhere it is nakta vrata (a Hindu ceremony where the votary fasts in the daytime & eats only after sunset), somewhere it is Roza.
 Somewhere it is copper vessels, somewhere it is earthen vessels.
 Somewhere it is namaz, somewhere it is Puja.

 Sometimes the Turk would randomly catch a Hindu passersby & make him work without pay.
 If it happens to be the son of a brahmin, then he makes him carry a load of beef, cuts off his shikha, plucks off his janeu & tramples him under his horse.
 They drink rice wine & construct mosques over temples.
-They have filled the land with tombs & mausoleums (to such an extent) that their isn't space left for walking.
+They have filled the land with tombs & mausoleums (to such an extent) that there isn't space left for walking.
 They drive out the Hindus if they get their hands upon them.
 Even the children of the Turks have taken up to assaulting Hindus.
 Seeing the Turks, it appears that they are going to swallow the entire Hindu community.
 Such is the power of the Sultan, may he live long.